benhasselgren/data-centric-milestone/README.md

 </p>

 <p>
     All this data created by the useris kept in a database.
 The database was set up using mysql.
-To then create tables, mysqlalchemy-flask was installed.
+I firest created a database schema which is where I identified the strucure and relationships of my tables.
+I started by creating a user table.
+I then added a recipe table which used the user id aas a foreign key.
+I then added an ingredient table and method table that used the recipe id of the relevant recipe as a foreign key.
+I then added a rating table which used the recipe id of a relevant recipe as a foreign key.
+If i were to do this again, I owuld have used the user id as another foreign key.
+This would have allowed me to reutrn users liked reciped and display them in their profile or also tell the user if they had already liked a recipe, etc. To then create tables, mysqlalchemy-flask was installed.
 Rather than writing sql, I instead was able to to write python code.
 Each table was represented by a class.
 This made it far easier to query, delete, add and update all the data in the database.
 </p>